 #3: The Last Kingdom is the perfect pregame viewing for Vikings and Game of Thrones.

-While Uhtred is a far cry from Jon Snow, BBC Two’s The Last Kingdom does give fans a sufficient fix of medieval costume drama.
+While Uhtred is a far cry from Jon Snow, The Last Kingdom does give fans a sufficient fix of medieval costume drama.
 It also provides Game of Thrones fans with an array of attributes from the hit HBO series.
-In Season 1, The Last Kingdom gave viewers a spate of relentless battles, as well as a similar tonality.
+In Season 1, the show gave viewers a spate of relentless battles, as well as a similar tonality.

 The Last Kingdom also kept viewers on the edge of their seats, with character deaths that truly struck a startling chord.
-While BBC Two’s The Last Kingdom is missing some of Game of Thrones‘ other essential ingredients, such as exceedingly likable leading characters, or an elaborate endgame, it does provide sufficient doses of Vikings-style action and adventure.
-Fans of either series should find BBC Two’s The Last Kingdom an enjoyable series to watch.
+While the series is missing some of Game of Thrones‘ other essential ingredients, such as exceedingly likable leading characters, or an elaborate endgame, it does provide sufficient doses of Vikings-style action and adventure.
+Fans of either series should find The Last Kingdom an enjoyable series to watch.

 The Last Kingdom, in summation.

-BBC Two’s The Last Kingdom carved out something special for itself, in Season 1.
+The Last Kingdom carved out something special for itself, in Season 1.
 It was not afraid to swing for the fences with characters that are initially hard to root for.
 As well as dealing with some real-world history that gives the show an educational edge.
-The Last Kingdom Season 2 can only build on what its debut season built.
+Season 2 can only build on what its debut season built.

 How and where to watch The Last Kingdom.

 Season 2 of The Last Kingdom is currently airing Thursdays at 9 p.m. on BBC Two.
-As mentioned above, The Last Kingdom Season 2 will premiere on Netflix, May 5.
-Season 1 of The Last Kingdom is currently available to stream on Netflix.
+As mentioned above, Season 2 will premiere on Netflix, May 5.
+Season 1 is currently available to stream on Netflix.

 [Featured Image by BBC]